 When asked about why you are moving on from your current position, stick with the facts, be direct, and focus your answer on the future, especially if your departure wasn't under the best circumstances.

-This question primarily wants to shed light on your hard and soft skills that can potentially be compliant with the employer’s criteria of what constitutes the “perfect” talent for the job.
+This question primarily wants to shed light on your hard and soft skills that can potentially comply with the employer’s criteria of what constitutes the “perfect” talent for the job.

 The best approach you can take when being asked about your greatest strength(s) is to think about which of your attributes qualify you for the job that can potentially separate you from the other applicants.

-Instead of telling the hiring manager that you are very “responsible, driven to achieve great results, hardworking…” etc., think about specific examples of circumstances that happened during work that proved you as a problem solver.
+Instead of telling the hiring manager that you are very “responsible, driven to achieve great results, hardworking…” etc., think about specific circumstances during work that proved you as a problem solver.

-It is better to tell a story about a situation that required persistence, which directly resulted in a successful outcome for the project.
+It is better to tell a story about a situation that required persistence, directly resulting in a successful project outcome.

-It is always a great idea to think about the skills you developed with time and experience that could be important for this particular job position.
-Keep in mind the type of employee that is described in the job description.
+Thinking about the skills you developed with time and experience that could be important for this particular job position is always a great idea.
+Keep in mind the type of employee described in the job description.

-The questions about your strengths and weaknesses can be pretty much approached as two sides of the same coin.
-Although you’re asked about your greatest weakness, you don’t want to show any during the interview.
+The questions about your strengths and weaknesses can be approached as two sides of the same coin.
+Although you are asked about your greatest weakness, you don’t want to show any during the interview.

 The interviewer wants to hear about your success story.
-Share positive examples of certain learning experiences and give a humble but positive twist on the stages you went through that involved a learning curve in order to succeed in the environment you worked.
+Share positive examples of specific learning experiences and give a humble.
+Still, a positive twist on the stages you went through involved a learning curve to succeed in your work environment.

-The point is to turn a seaming “weakness” into strength.
+The point is to turn a leaming “weakness” into strength.

 Use this question to persuade the recruiter that you are the best fit for the job not only because of your qualifications but also because you can handle and cope with any challenge thrown your way.

-This is usually a tricky question that inevitably gets asked by less knowledgeable hiring managers.
+This is a tricky question that less knowledgeable hiring managers inevitably get asked.